🏁Getting started

 Connect them to show messages or relationships between them.

 Mainly technical people, such as architects and developers.
-Some product people (such as product owners, product managers or business analysts) will gain value here, especially for planning purposes.
+Some product people (such as product owners, product managers, or business analysts) will gain value here, especially for planning purposes.

 Name your objects in a way anyone can understand.